Orange-OpenSource/Text-tokenizer/README.md

     Segmenter *seg = new Segmenter(string data);

-segment a text (read from UTF8 into a variable of the type wstring)
+read a text from a UTF8 string into a variable of the type wstring

     string inputtext; // input text in UTF-8
     Text result; // instance which contains the segmented text boolean output_ignored_segments = false; // if true, do not ouput segment types which are marked as "ignored" in the rules file

     wchar_t *unicode = Unicode::fromUTF8(inputtext.c_str());

+segment the text

     seg->segment(wstring(unicode), result, boolean output_ignored_segments);

+output the result (several possibilities)

-    result.json(cout); // output the result in json to `stdout` res.longOutput(cerr); // output the result in a verbose format
+    result.json(cout); // output the result in json to stdout result.longOutput(cerr); // output the result in a verbose format to stderr

+    // output the result into a file (simple tsv format) ofstream outfile("outputfile.txt");
+    result.columns(outfile);
+    outfile.close();

 See [example/textSegmenter.cc](example/textSegmenter.cc) for more information.